dinatamas/pinq/README.md

   it's normal to have different references to the same data in memory, so it shouldn't be a problem.

 * self._iterable should be iterated instead of self, as it avoids a tiny bit of overhead.
+* pinq-methods shouldn't rely on each other, it is more efficient and makes it easier to modify individual methods later

 Algorithm details:
 ------------------